themue/site.themue.dev/content/posts/2022-highland-park-cask-strength-release-no-1.md

 The finish is not really surprising.
 It is wonderful long and warm and leaves the course to the stomach nicely.
 Together with the slight peat note, unusual for the Islands, a wonderful drop.

-The **Cask Strength Release No. 1** is something special for a Highland Park, which I always like anyway.
+The Cask Strength Release No. 1 is something special for a Highland Park, which I always like anyway.
 This intensity has something special and also gives room to gain further flavours with a little water.
-The range is wide and so a gift for the friends of **Highland Park**.
+The range is wide and so a gift for the friends of Highland Park.
 I gave it **88/100** points.